juxor/afaq/markdown/secH3.md

 only one way to develop production and that was by adopting capitalist methods of "rationalisation" and management.
-Thus, for Lenin in early 1918 _"our task is to study the state capitalism of the Germans, to spare **no effort** in copying it and not to shrink from adopting **dictorial** methods to hasten the copying of it."_ [**Op.
+Thus, for Lenin in early 1918 _"our task is to study the state capitalism of the Germans, to spare **no effort** in copying it and not to shrink from adopting **dictatorial** methods to hasten the copying of it."_ [**Op.
 Cit.**, vol. 27, p.
-340] In the words of Luigi Fabbri:
+340] In the words of Luigi

-> _ "Marxist communists, especially Russian ones, are beguiled by the distant mirage of big industry in the West or America and mistake for a system of production what is only a typically capitalist means of speculation, a means of exercising oppression all the more securely; and they do not appreciate that that sort of centralisation, far from fulfilling the real needs of production, is, on the contrary, precisely what restricts it, obstructs it and applies a brake to it in the interests of capital.
+Fabbri:

->
+> _"Marxist communists, especially Russian ones, are beguiled by the distant mirage of big industry in the West or America and mistake for a system of production what is only a typically capitalist means of speculation, a means of exercising oppression all the more securely; and they do not appreciate that that sort of centralisation, far from fulfilling the real needs of production, is, on the contrary, precisely what restricts it, obstructs it and applies a brake to it in the interests of capital. _

-> "Whenever [they] talk about 'necessity of production' they make no distinction between those necessities upon which hinge the procurement of a greater quantity and higher quality of products - this being all that matters from the social and communist point of view - and the necessities inherent in
+> _"Whenever [they] talk about 'necessity of production' they make no distinction between those necessities upon which hinge the procurement of a greater quantity and higher quality of products - this being all that matters from the social and communist point of view - and the necessities inherent in